raulortizarts/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website snap adapts according to the device used but responsive websites adjusts smoothly acording to viewport size.

 2. Describe what it means to be mobile first vs desktop first.

+It the project prioritizes the use of mobile devices rather than a desktop website, the developer can choose to design primarily for mobile feel and then the responsiveness adapt upwards to desktop size.
+This might help think about the content in the way the deveoper intends better.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+16px equals to 100%, so 10px equals to 62.5% and thus one rem would be in the scale of 10% this prevents us from hardcoding pixels for our fonts.

 4. How would you describe preprocessing to someone new to CSS?

+It is a friendly way to basically write your styling in a more manageable way and let the software transform it into traditional css.
+In that way we don't have to write all the repetitions a computer would ask of us.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+The structure makes is so much esaier to read the styling and also our ability to break the styling into different documents and load them into the main one.

+The only problem is that it is more difficult to find a syntax issue.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.